v8/v8.dev/src/blog/fast-for-in.md

 };
 Object.defineProperty(o, 'b', {});

-for (var k in o) print(k);
+for (var k in o) console.log(k);
 ```

 Output:

 ```
- "a"
+a
- "b"
+b
 ```

-Perhaps counterintuitively this should just print out 'a' instead of 'a' and 'b'.
+Perhaps counterintuitively this should just print out `a` instead of `a` and `b`.
 If you recall the spec text at the beginning of this post, steps G and J imply that non-enumerable properties on the receiver shadow properties on the prototype chain.

 To make things more complicated, ES6 introduced the [proxy](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.
 This broke a lot of assumptions of the V8 code.
 To implement for-in in a spec-compliant manner, we have to trigger the following 5 out of a total of 13 different proxy traps.